Interior Design, Space

 In Japan, design has deep roots in tradition – perhaps more than in any other country.
 Modern Japanese interior design has also had a lasting impact on Western architecture and interiors, particularly in the realm of contemporary design.
 Unsurprisingly, Nordic designers have found a natural affinity in Japanese minimalism, craftsmanship, and love of natural materials.
+The Japandi style has emerged as a harmonious union between Japanese and Scandi design.
 However, Japan’s influence is more nuanced and goes beyond clean aesthetics or materiality.
 From wabi-sabi to kintsugi and shou sugi ban, Japanese concepts and crafting techniques have left an indelible mark on the worlds of interior design and architecture.

 Modern Japanese Interior Design, A Guide and Decor Ideas - Gessato